-The decision to join the EMS and especially to adopt the Euro is, of course, not an exogeneous variable.
-In order to investigate this issue, we have reestimated Table 1 using the following instrumental variable procedure: We have estimated, with a probit model, the probability that country i adopts the Euro.
+The decision to join the EMS and especially to adopt the Euro is, of course, not an exogenous variable.
+In order to investigate this issue, we have reestimated Table 1 using an instrumental variable procedure.
+First, we have estimated, with a probit model, the probability that a certain country adopts the Euro.
 The choice of the right-hand side variable is based upon the gravity literature on trade and the literature on currency unions.
 The specification, described in detail in the appendix, is meant to capture that: i) countries that trade more with each other should be more likely to choose to be part of the same common currency area; ii) the higher the correlation of the business cycle frequency (output and prices), the more likely it is that two countries will choose to join the union; and iii) the higher past inflation, the more likely it is that a country will join the union.
 In fact, the more two countries trade with each other, the more they benefit from a common currency.
 The more correlated are their business cycles, the lower the costs of a simple monetary policy.
 Finally a history of high inflation makes a monetary anchor especially effective.
+As we discuss in the appendix, we find support, with regard to EMU, for the first two effects but not for the third.
+This is not surprising, since the monetary anchor argument certainly did not apply to low-inflation members, e.g., Germany and France.